Mango-information-systems/mango-is-website/engineering/_posts/2014-10-01-how-to-choose-the-right-web-data-visualization-library.md

 ##More

+While this article focuses on tools, it's also important to know **how to create good visualizations**.
+[The Visual Display of Quantitative Information](http://www.edwardtufte.com/tufte/books_vdqi){: target="_blank" } by Edward Tufte is a reference writing.
+There's also this ebook available for free online: [Data Visualization with JavaScript](http://jsdatav.is/intro.html){: target="_blank" } which may be of some help.

-The personal selection presented above is far from exhaustive, my criteria to include tools was the maturity of the products.
+The personal selection of libraries presented above is far from exhaustive, my criteria to include tools was the maturity of the products.
 There are **many other libraries** that are **worth having a look at**.
 Here are some links from my personal bookmarks that I have tagged with "chart", in no particular order.
 Let me know in case some of them are broken.

 * [mindmup.com](https://www.mindmup.com/){: target="_blank" }
 * [github.com/andreaferretti/paths-js](https://github.com/andreaferretti/paths-js){: target="_blank" }